henry97113/taroko_server/README.md

 ## Local Development

-Simply clone/fork the repo and run
+Simply fork the repo and run

 ```
 npm install